MD Admissions Requirements

-- scores on the Medical College Admission Test® (MCAT®) is required for all applicants
+- have completed the Medical College Admission Test® (MCAT®) is required for all applicants

 Foundational Academics for MD Candidates

 Our MD program candidates are knowledgeable in core scientific subjects and demonstrate strong communication skills, which form the foundation necessary for success in medical school.

 Bachelor’s Degree and GPA

 Applicants to NYU Grossman School of Medicine must hold a bachelor’s degree from an accredited college or university in the United States or Canada.

 NYU Grossman School of Medicine does not have prerequisites.
 However, we recommend the following premedical courses: